Gnaag98/robot-competition-software/README.md

 > `Failed uploading: uploading error: exit status 74`

-This will probably happen releatedly and randomly.
+This will probably happen repeatedly and/or randomly.
 Here is the annoying way of uploading when this happens:
 1. Click the reset button on the ESP32.
 Shortly after, while the rainbow effect is animating, press it again.
 This will cause the rainbow effect to keep animating.